After reviewing ExpressVPN, we found that it’s one of the best VPNs for torrenting.

 Does ExpressVPN Allow Torrenting?

 ExpressVPN allows unrestricted torrenting and P2P file-sharing across all of its servers.
-That means you don’t need to choose a specific server – you can simply connect to any server and start downloading torrents without restrictions.
-In fact, ExpressVPN openly endorses torrenting and even produces its own guides on how to torrent safely.
+You can connect to any server and download torrents without restrictions.

-ExpressVPN doesn’t offer any P2P-optimized servers, like NordVPN or CyberGhost do.
-But this isn’t an issue given that ExpressVPN has over 3,000 servers in 94 countries – server congestion has never been a problem for us.
+ExpressVPN doesn’t offer any P2P-optimized servers, like a number of competitors do.
+But, ExpressVPN has over 3,000 servers in 106 countries, and server congestion has never been a problem for us.

 ExpressVPN doesn’t impose a monthly data limit or restrict your bandwidth in any way.
 In our tests, we enjoyed unlimited torrenting with no limits on speed.